winks/f5n.org/content/about.md

 In January of 2015 I switched over to [hugo][] because of the faster page generation, the better docs and there being an actual community.
-I still use Vim exclusively for updating though.
+I still use Vim exclusively for updating though and then came some gradual CSS changes.

-In October of 2021 I started redoing the CSS.
+As of [May 2022][nextgenswitch] this website is powered by my own toy static site generator.
+Originally written as a real MVP of the hugo features I use, at some point I made it work for my basic needs.
+[Source code is available][nextgenrepo].

 Earlier incarnations (of which many never even went public) included [Django][], [Silex][] and several handcrafted CMS.
 Didn't we all write those from ca. 2000 to 2005?